Aviation Science (AVS)

 Details the construct and systems of aircraft, examining aircraft structures, hydraulic systems, pneumatic systems, ice protection systems, air conditioning and pressurization systems, oxygen systems, fire protection systems, landing gear and fly-by-wire control systems.

 Designed to provide cadets with the basic concepts of the radar theory and the operating principles of the ground and airborne radar systems.
-The course provides students with information on classic and modern Radar technologies and calculations.
-The course then extends to discuss processing the signals provided by Radar to convert them into data and information, and then concludes by reviewing various types of Radar data displays.
+The course provides cadets with information on classic and modern Radar technologies and calculations.
+The course then extends to discuss processing the signals provided by radar to convert them into data and information, and then concludes by reviewing various types of radar data displays.

 AVS 3003 Avionics (2-2-3)

 Introduction to the basic concepts, terminology, and theory of electronics and communication systems.
 Details of ground based and airborne avionics systems, their technologies and use.
 Systems covering include communications, radio navigation aids, satellite navigation aids, radar, aircraft computers and data buses.

 AVS 3013 Instruments (2-2-3)

 The instruments covered by this course are treated in general terms.
 This course deals with aircraft attitude and flight path instruments, aircraft systems'' monitoring instruments and navigation and aircraft management instruments including glass cockpit and multi-function displays.
 The course also covers instruments for engine and other aircraft systems.